tbarnett123/Python-Instacart-Portfolio/README.md

 * Seaborn: For statistical data visualization and creating informative, attractive graphics
 * Scipy: For scientific and technical computing, including advanced mathematical functions

+##Disclaimer
+Note: All customer information is entirely fictitious and was created solely for educational use as part of CareerFoundry’s Data Analytics program.